 Women and Non-Binary People in Mathematics event

-This two-day event held in the Fry Building, aimed at encouraging women and non-binary people to consider continuing their studies to PhD level, welcomed participants from around the country, as well as outside of the UK.
+This two-day event aimed to encourage women and non-binary people to consider continuing their studies to PhD level.

 The event featured talks from mathematicians working both in universities and industry, giving insight into their current roles and their careers to date.